zyxgis/ZZDebugWx/README.md

 # ZZDebugWx
-Report WxWidget place in vector.h  conflict with crtdbg.h
+WxWidget place in vector.h  conflict with crtdbg.h